Web Browser Settings

 Read more: How to respond when Dropdown Menus do not work in Chrome.

-Firefox Browser Settings
+Firefox Search Settings

 We recommend changing the default Standard level of Tracking Protection.